Badgerati/Pode/docs/Tutorials/Routes/Examples/RestApiSessions.md

 ## Routes

-This is a very basic POST route, but it will return a list of users if a valid `X-Pode-SessionId` header has been supplied on the request:
+This is a very basic POST route, but it will return a list of users if a valid `pode.sid` header has been supplied on the request:

 ```powershell
 Add-PodeRoute -Method Post -Path '/users' -Middleware (Get-PodeAuthMiddleware -Name 'Login') -ScriptBlock {